 Step 1 - Site Visit

-The panel would meet onsite with the design team/client .
-This is an opportunity to present constraints and opportunities.
+The panel will undertake an independent site visit.
+This is an opportunity to review constraints and opportunities.
 The Panel will walk the site but also view the site from the wider context where applicable.
 On very large sites transport may need to be provided by the applicant.

 Step 2 - Local Authority Briefing